emiyahira/DIO-Desafio-paginaNetflix/README.md

 # DIO-Desafio-paginaNetflix

+Teacher: Felipe Aguiar

-Recriando a Interface do Netflix
+HTML - Recriando a Interface do Netflix